viborotto/solid-and-designpatterns/README.md

-# solid-and-designpatterns
+# This Repository has some notes about SOLID and Design Patterns

-Some notes about SOLID principles and Design Patterns with Java
+-